 Be The Project Manager

-Every construction project, regardless of how small it is, needs a manager.
+Every construction project, regardless of how small, needs a manager.
 These project managers will typically take up between 15% and 25% of your budget.
-That’s because managing the logistics of your renovation can take a significant amount of time.
+That’s because managing the logistics of your renovation can take significant time.

 Save yourself on these costs by being your own project manager.
 As easy as this sounds, you’ll need to prepare for a lot of work.
-You’ll be responsible for hiring electricians and other tradespeople, buying and having supplies delivered, coordinating with local authorities, and much more.
+You’ll be responsible for hiring electricians and other tradespeople, purchasing and arranging for supplies to be delivered, coordinating with local authorities, and much more.

 If you’re able to juggle multiple tasks at any given time, alongside your non-renovation responsibilities, things will go smoothly.
 That will also take up a lot of your time, so be prepared for some sleepless nights.